ShaunaMyers/kick-start-this-api/README.md

 This API was built with Express with a PostgreSQL database for the project [Turing Tip Jar](https://github.com/ShaunaMyers/kick-start-this).

-The API is deployed on Heroku [https://kickstartthisapi.herokuapp.com/)
+The API is deployed on Heroku: [here](https://kickstartthisapi.herokuapp.com/)

 Fetches can be made directly from the link above or this repo can be installed and run locally